 First Time Auto Buyer Program

-If so, we can help with our First Time Auto Buyer Program.
-This loan type is designed for those who have little to no credit and are ready to embark on the purchase of their first automobile.
+Our First Time Auto Buyer Program is here to help get you into your first car loan.
+We've designed this program for buyers who have little-to-no credit and are ready to embark on the purchase of their first automobile.
 This loan comes with low rates, manageable terms and is an excellent way to establish a credit history.

 - At least 18 years of age